 Publications

-In Colonialism, Provenance, and Musical Instrument Collectors, 1850-1940, edited by Christina Linsenmeyer (Routledge, Forthcoming in 2022)
+In European, British, and American Musical Instrument Collectors, 1850–1940, edited by Christina Linsenmeyer (Oxford Routledge, 2025) – Forthcoming

 ⇒ “Arnold Dolmetsch’s Green Harpsichord and the Musical Arts & Crafts”